tidyverse/duckplyr/README.md

 ## Extensibility

-This package only provides generics, for which other packages may then implement methods.
+This package also provides generics, for which other packages may then implement methods.

 <pre class='chroma'>
 <span><span class='kr'><a href='https://rdrr.io/r/base/library.html'>library</a></span><span class='o'>(</span><span class='nv'><a href='https://github.com/duckdblabs/duckplyr'>duckplyr</a></span><span class='o'>)</span></span>